Hostinger Hosting $0.80 to $7.95

 Hostinger Hosting Features, Cons and Pros

-Before I dive into the Hostinger review content proper, I’ll like to show a few things about their services in a glance.
-These includes their strongest point, weak points, and the areas that’s hugely disappointing for me.
+Before I dive into the Hostinger review content properly, I’d like to show a few things about their services at a glance.
+These include their strongest and weak points, and the areas hugely disappointing for me.

 - Automated backups

 - An Easy Website Builder with a flexible toolset